Niko2424/Pseudo-selectors-with-balance-sheet/README.md

 ha
 how to intreract what else can be added?

-turn to js guide on freecodecamp.org
+turn to js guide on freecodecamp.org how